-As a Flickr user, you can automatically post a photo to your blog, provided you do the following:
+As a Flickr user, you can automatically post a photo to your blog, provided you:

-- 1. First configure Flickr to work with your blog. - 2.
-Hit the Blog This button for the desired photo.
+- \ Configure Flickr to work with your blog - \ Hit the "Blog this" button for the desired photo http://blogs.about.com/od/blogsoftwareandhosts/a/topfreeblogs.htm

-The following sections are detailed instructions on the previous two steps.
-Before I cover how to use the automated process, I'll cover how you would manually present a photo from Flickr on your blog.
-You would do the following:
+Below are detailed instructions on these two steps.
+Before we look how to use the automated process, let's look how you would manually present a photo from Flickr on your blog.
+You would:

 - 1. Generate the appropriate HTML for the photo in question.
 For this to work, you would need to know the URL for the actual image, as well as the URL for the photo page.
-You could grab the URL of the image from the web browser (through right-clicking the image and copying the image URL, for instance). - If the photo in question is your own, Flickr provides some help in this department.
-For a given picture, hit the All Sizes button.
-For a given size of the photo, you can copy and paste the HTML given under the "Copy and Paste this HTML into Your Webpage" heading. - 2.
-With the HTML now in hand, you would go to your blog to create a new post and then paste in that HTML.
+You could grab the URL of the image from the web browser (through right clicking the image and copying the image URL for instance). - If the photo in question is your own, Flickr provides some help in this department.
+For a given picture, hit the "All Sizes" button.
+For a given size of the photo, you can copy and paste the HTML given under the "Copy and paste this HTML into your webpage" title. - 2.
+With the HTML now in hand, you would go to your blog to create a new post and then paste that HTML.

-Flickr helps automate this process by using blogging APIs.
-I'll now cover how.
+Flickr helps automate this process by making use of blogging APIs.
+Let's see how.